Why effective cybersecurity is important for businesses

 Why strong cybersecurity is critical to business success

-- Data is now one of the most valuable assets -- often the single most valuable one -- in most companies.
+- Data is now one of the more valuable assets -- often the single most valuable one -- in most companies.
 Any security issues that hurt an organization's data quality or access could affect business operations.

 - Many consumers and business partners now have higher expectations that companies will make the necessary cybersecurity investments to thwart cybercriminals from stealing customer information and doing anything else that could harm customers and partners by extension.
 Meeting those demands presents business opportunities.
-"Creating and building trust with customers can be translated into revenue gains," said Erik Avakian, a technical counselor at Info-Tech Research Group and former state CISO for the Commonwealth of Pennsylvania.
+"Creating and building trust with customers can be translated into revenue gains," said Erik Avakian, a cybersecurity executive counselor at Info-Tech Research Group and former CISO for the Commonwealth of Pennsylvania.

 Cybercrime's business costs and consequences

-The list of cybersecurity incidents goes on and on.
-For example, a September 2023 ransomware attack on MGM Resorts International that used social engineering techniques to gain access to privileged user accounts cost the hospitality company an estimated $100 million and disrupted customer room access, casino games and other services.
+A September 2023 ransomware attack on MGM Resorts International that used social engineering techniques to gain access to privileged user accounts cost the hospitality company an estimated $100 million and disrupted customer room access, casino games and other services.
 MGM said it expected its cybersecurity insurance policy to cover all the costs, but it also disclosed that the attackers stole personal information on some customers, including driver's license, Social Security and passport numbers.

 In another well-known example, a 2021 ransomware attack on Colonial Pipeline led to gas supply shortages in multiple U.S. states and cost the pipeline operator $4.4 million in ransom payments, some of which was later recovered by the U.S. Department of Justice.
 And Denmark-based shipping giant A.P.
-Moller-Maersk suffered upwards of $300 million in losses after a 2017 malware attack shut down the systems used to operate its shipping terminals around the world.
+Moller-Maersk suffered upward of $300 million in losses after a 2017 malware attack shut down the systems used to operate its shipping terminals around the world.

 A company's reputation with customers likely will also take a hit, which can translate into additional lost business in the future.
 Sembhi said the costs and consequences of an attack could even tank organizations -- especially those without enough resources and reserves to weather the event's aftermath.
-"With small businesses, one attack can take them out," he warned.
+"With small businesses, one attack can take them out," he said.

 Business benefits of effective cybersecurity

-The ramifications of cyber attacks have pushed many enterprise leaders -- directors, CEOs, CFOs and other senior business executives, as well as CIOs and CISOs -- to focus on improving their organization's security posture.
+The ramifications of cyberattacks have pushed many enterprise leaders -- directors, CEOs, CFOs and other senior business executives, as well as CIOs and CISOs -- to focus on improving their organization's security posture.

+Such findings reflect a shift in thinking among executives who now see a cybersecurity program as an enabler of business operations, not merely a backstop for preventing losses.
 "That's the perspective companies have to have when it comes to cybersecurity," said Fred Rica, a partner in the advisory practice at professional services firm BPM.
 "It allows them to do things they couldn't do before, and it allows them to be more efficient, save money and be more productive."

 Key elements of a cybersecurity strategy